arichadda/lexical_analysis_and_clustering/README.md

 # Lexical Sentiment Analysis and Similarity Clustering

-This repo contains example scripts for unsupervised sentiment and similarity analsyses.
+This repo contains example scripts for unsupervised sentiment and similarity analyses.
 The lexical sentiment analysis leverages the NRC lexicon and runs on the scripts of Star Wars movies 4-6 determining the sentiment of Darth Vader.
-The results can be found below:
+The results can be found below.

 ```
 Star Wars 4: